pierre-rouleau/pel/doc/pel-manual.rst

 **pel:help** key prefix (``<f11> ?``) and it sub-prefixes.
 Several of these commands are accessible via standard Emacs bindings of the ``<f1>`` and the ``C-h`` keys.
 There are also some other, as shown in the `Help`_ PDF table.
+The customization include the ``pel-use-free-keys`` and ``pel-use-which-key`` variables.
+The latter is enabled by default; it help see the available bindings following key prefixes.

 PEL Highlight and Whitespace Management Support